Setting Up 404 Redirect for Hugo Using Azure Static App

 Setting up 404.html

 With my configuration done, now I need to work on my 404 file.
 Hopefully, your theme has a default 404 page, if it does it will likely be found in ./themes/{theme name}/layouts/.
 If not, you can create one (I am not going to walk through that in this post).
 I am using the Clarity theme and it has a 404.html file in the layouts folder.
 But I am going to make some adjustments to it.
 So I will take a copy of that file and place it inside ./layouts.
-Hugo has a template lookup order that means that it’ll check in ./layouts first and will use that instead of the one in the themes folder.
+Hugo has a template lookup order that means that it will check in ./layouts first and will use that instead of the one in the themes folder.
 Why not just amend the one in the theme folder?
 Because if I update the theme, it will overwrite my changes.
 So here is my adjusted file;

 image shows a 404 page in the style of my site, it says 'This is not the page you're looking for' the button says 'move along' and is finished with an image of obi wan kenobi, sat next to luke skywalker in the land speeder about to say his famous line